 Coconut easter eggs – dense coco-nutty eggs

-So all you need to make those beautiful Easter eggs are 5 natural ingredients:
+So all you need to make these beautiful Easter eggs are 5 natural ingredients:

-- Unsweetened desiccated coconut – in New Zealand, desiccated coconut is always sold unsweetened but if you are leaving oversea make sure there is no sugar added in yours
+Unsweetened desiccated coconut – in New Zealand, desiccated coconut is always sold unsweetened but if you are living overseas make sure there is no sugar added to yours.

-- Coconut flour – it is safe to eat raw coconut flour as it is basically desiccated coconut finely grounded into a flour.
-It is rich in fibre and protein which makes those treat fulfilling and healthy.
+Coconut flour – it is safe to eat raw coconut flour as it is basically desiccated coconut finely grounded into flour.
+It is rich in fiber and protein which makes those treat fulfilling and healthy.

-- Dark chocolate – I used 85% dark chocolate but any dark chocolate with more than 70% cocoa is an healthy dairy free option
+Dark chocolate – I used 85% dark chocolate but any dark chocolate with more than 70% cocoa is a healthy dairy-free option.

 How to assemble your coconut Easter eggs?

-In a large mixing bowl, or in a food processor, add all the ingredients except the melted dark chocolate.
+In a large mixing bowl, or in a food processor, add all the ingredients except the dark chocolate and food coloring!

 Combine with a spatula or blend at high speed, until consistent and a crumble form.

-Add 2-3 drops of natural food coloring in the remaining 3 bowl.s I used Natural Plant Based Food Coloring that are vegan Friendly.
-I used blue, green (I combined 1 drop of blue for 2 drop yellow) and pink.
+Add 2-3 drops of natural food coloring in the remaining 3 bowls.
+I used Natural Plant-Based Food Coloring that is vegan-friendly.
+I used blue, green (I combined 1 drop of blue for 2 drops yellow), and pink.

 Stir with a spoon to combine the food coloring evenly in each bowl.
 Make sure you are using a different spoon for each bowl to avoid a transfer of color from a bowl to another bowl.

-Add some of the coconut batter in each hole of a 6 hole easter egg shaped silicon mold.
+Add some of the coconut batter in each hole of a 6-hole easter-egg-shaped silicone mold.
 Press firmly with your fingers to compact the batter.
 Freeze 10 minutes.

-When fullly covered with melted dark chocolate, place on a tray covered with baking paper.
-Repeat for each coconut eggs until all are covered with chocolate on both sides.
+When fully covered with melted dark chocolate, place on a tray covered with baking paper.
+Repeat for each coconut egg until all are covered with chocolate on both sides.

 Freeze 10 minutes until the chocolate shell is set.
 Drizzle extra melted chocolate if you like.

 Store in the fridge up to 1 week in an airtight container or freeze for 3 months.